Vamsicse/DailyCodingProblemSolutions/README.md

 This question was asked by Google.

 Given an integer n and a list of integers l, write a function that randomly generates a number from 0 to n-1 that isn't in l (uniform).
+Also referred as Random pick with black list.

 [Solution](solution/RandomPickWithBlackList.java)